 The Neuroscience of Deep Connection

-For couples like Sarah and her husband, the drift toward logistical intimacy and away from emotional intimacy isn’t a character flaw — it’s a predictable neurological pattern.
+For couples like Isabel and her husband, the drift toward logistical intimacy and away from emotional intimacy isn’t a character flaw — it’s a predictable neurological pattern.
 Our brains are wired for efficiency.
 Once we’ve formed a working model of our partner, we stop looking for new information.
 We pattern-match.
 We assume.
 And as time passes, the person we’re relating to — in our minds — starts to fall behind the person who’s actually living and changing beside us.

 Dr. John Gottman, PhD, psychologist and founder of the Gottman Institute, has spent more than four decades studying what makes relationships thrive or fail.
 His research identifies what he calls “love maps” as one of the foundational elements of lasting partnerships.
 In relationships where love maps are regularly updated — where partners stay genuinely curious about each other’s inner lives — couples show stronger emotional attunement, better conflict resolution, and far greater satisfaction overall.
 When love maps go unmaintained, partners start relating to outdated versions of each other.
 Conflicts that look like differences of opinion are often, underneath, collisions between who someone was and who they’ve become.